Want to know what’s happening in Ohio government and politics from Columbus to Washington,

 D.C.?
-The Columbus Dispatch has we covered.
+The Columbus Dispatch has you covered.

 30 points.
-All of a incumbents won.
+All of the incumbents won.

 The reason?
 Gerrymandered districts aren’t competitive.

 “One of the sad things about our elections is, it used to be the goal was you were supposed

 to debate ideas and develop the mandate for a policy agenda when you win,” Secretary of State Jon

 Husted said.
 “We don’t have that because there’s no need for it.
 There’s no competition.”